gayatrivenugopal/100-days-of-code/log.md

 **Today's Progress**: Decided not to use jython after many experiments.

 **Thoughts:** Wonder how long it would take to call a java method from py4j!

+### Day 11: August 21, 2018

+**Today's Progress**: Found the required documentation.
+Used py4 successfully to call a custom Java class method.

+**Thoughts:** Many silly thoughtless mistakes led to a lot of bug resolving time but it was worth it.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)